Emotional D-Day 80th anniversary commemoration event to be held in Portsmouth

-D-Day 80 Anniversary: National commemoration event to be held in Portsmouth with names added to memorial wall
+D-Day 80 Anniversary: Portsmouth to host national commemoration event with names added to memorial wall

 and live on Freeview channel 276